-A powerful and emotional shot, After Exodus, by Bangladeshi photographer KM Asad, is the overall winner of Pink Lady® Food Photographer of the Year 2020, the world’s leading celebration of food photography and film.
+A powerful and emotional shot, After Exodus (above), by Bangladeshi photographer KM Asad, was the overall winner of Pink Lady® Food Photographer of the Year 2020.

 The photograph was taken in the vast Rohingya refugee camp which counts as home for over one million people in Cox’s Bazaar, Bangladesh.
 Poignantly, the camp has just been placed in lockdown in an attempt to prevent the spread of Coronavirus.